What is yellow and green and could save your newborn’s life?

 I touched earlier on how much the helicopter takes to run each month and that they don’t get any kind of funding.
 That is where we come in.

 If you’ve ever watched a younger sibling suffering from critical illness (I have), if you’ve ever cried at your babies bedside then you will understand how valuable this team are.

 Take a minute to find out more about them, the team and read about their amazing rescue news on their site

 I would like to say a huge thank you to everyone at TCAA, I really enjoyed the day.
 It was incredibly informative.

-*Right hand side had minutes to destination, pin on map for base location.
-String moved to pick up site, causes the pulley to left on the right hand site and give approx minutes to destination.
+* Right-hand side had minutes to destination, pin on map for base location.
+String moved to pick up the site, causes the pulley to left on the right-hand site and give approx minutes to destination.
 Brilliant.